Risk Matrix Template

 What is a risk matrix?

 A risk matrix, also known as a probability matrix, risk assessment matrix, or impact matrix, is a tool of risk analysis that helps you evaluate risk by visualizing potential risks in a diagram.
 It allows you to weigh the severity of a potential risk against the probability that the risk might occur.

 When to use a risk matrix

 Risk matrices are useful for risk management because they visually represent the risks involved in a decision.
-They allow you to easily and quickly see possible consequences of a choice.
+They allow you to easily and quickly see the possible consequences of a choice.
 This empowers you to avoid worst-case scenarios by preparing contingencies or mitigation plans.